Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 She took his hand again.
 She grabbed his arm until he felt the shape of her fingers through the cold and stiffness.

 “No one ever dared to do it before, but it is the right thing, Wei Ying,” she said.
 “And for this, even if you could not bring A-Ning back, I would still follow you.
 I would still be right beside you.
-Do not ever doubt it.”
+Don’t ever doubt it.”

 Her voice was absolute.

-In the months that followed, Wei Wuxian freed over fifty omega.
+In the months that followed, Wei Wuxian freed over fifty kunze.

 He would have freed more if he could; if angry spouses and families did not march upon the edges of the Burial Mounds, frightened but angry, and claim that he was robbing them.
-If the protective barriers he put there for the people inside not to be bothered did not necessitate regular care.
+The protective barriers he put there for the people inside not to be bothered necessitated regular care as well, preventing him from venturing too far.

 And then there were those who came to him by themselves.